 I’ve committed to writing two posts per week.
 Most of the recent posts will be available to everyone.
 Though the archives, discussion threads, Ask Me Anything threads, personal reflections, and other substantive posts will be largely limited to premium subscribers only.
 Premium subscribers will also be able to comment on posts.

 I grew up in foster homes in California.
 After working as a busboy, a dishwasher, and supermarket bagger, I barely graduated high school.
 I joined the Air Force at the age of 17.
 Most of my enlistment was spent abroad, stationed in Europe and deployed in the Middle East.

 Once described as “self-made” by the New York Times, I obtained a B.S. in Psychology from Yale and am now a doctoral candidate at Cambridge University, where I study as a Gates Cambridge Scholar.
-I have written for the New York Times, the Wall Street Journal, and Quillette, among other outlets, and have appeared on several podcasts including Honestly with Bari Weiss, The Jordan B. Peterson Podcast, and Modern Wisdom with Chris Williamson.
+I have written for the New York Times, the Wall Street Journal, the Boston Globe, and Quillette, among other outlets, and have appeared on several podcasts including Honestly with Bari Weiss, The Jordan B. Peterson Podcast, and Modern Wisdom with Chris Williamson.